nycmeshnet/old-docs-2/FAQ.md

 **Can I use my own router?**

 At the moment the easiest solution is to buy a pre-configured router off us.
-We these available at cost- $28 for a small home router and $90 for a directional router that can be mounted outside.
+We have these available at cost- $28 for a small home router and $90 for a directional router that can be mounted outside.
 If you want to "flash" your own router with our software, it must have OpenWrt support and you will have to follow some very technical instructions on our github site.
 We are working hard to make the software simpler to flash.
 The routers we currently support and recommend are the Ubiquiti NanoStation M5 for outdoors and the TP-Link TL-WR842ND for indoors.

 **Can I install a router if I have no view or no rooftop access?**